 Shop Brown Girl Magazine’s first-ever apparel line — Ladki Power — conceptualized by @browngirlmag, designed by @bybadal and produced by @rootsgearclothing.
 Tees, crop tops, hoodies, onesies and more are available for purchase via Rootsgear.com in various sizes and colors.
 Tag us in your #ladkipower gear on social media.

-Led by the belief that nothing compares to a strong offline network, Brown Girl Magazine continues to host and promote a variety of live experiences and activations across North America.
-From our first-ever pop-up experience at POPx to the Period Party, #MeToo panel discussions, celebrating Hatecopy’s New York City art exhibit, Holi at the Wing, All Brown Everything musical showcaes, book readings, speaker-led discussions, happy hours and network events, we are dedicated to engaging and cultivating safe spaces and community building beyond the internet.
+Led by the belief that nothing compares to a strong offline network, Brown Girl Magazine continues to host and promote a variety of in-person experiences and activations across North America.
+From our first-ever pop-up experience at POPx to the Period Party, #MeToo panel discussions, celebrating Hatecopy’s New York City art exhibit, Holi at the Wing, All Brown Everything musical showcases, book readings, speaker-led discussions, happy hours and network events, we are dedicated to engaging and cultivating safe spaces and community building beyond the internet.

 Become a Slashie Connects Supporter

 After two annual Slashie Summits, more than 150 speakers, 24 panels, 14 workshops and countless groundbreaking IRL conversations, we came to a realization.
 Our community needed a place to call home — a safe space to learn, connect and grow now more than ever.

 Why should Slashies have to wait a full year to feel inspired, empowered and connected?
 Enter, Slashie Connects (beta) — all the goodness of the summit from the comfort of your couch, 365 days a year.